xajkep/Teaching-HEIGVD-TWEB-2015-Project/UseCases/Specifications.md

 ----------------------------------------
 1) Login
 ----------------------------------------
-The user arrives on the start page of the app where he has two choices:
+The user starts on the home page of the app where he has two choices:
-	Create an account, which include to give an e-mail address and a password Login with the credentials
+	Create an account, which requires providing an e-mail address and a password Login with the credentials (je already has an account)

 ----------------------------------------
 2) Create Poll
 ----------------------------------------
 Once the user is logged, he can create a Poll by giving it a name, and editing the questions and the answers.
-For each question, you can choose if it is possible to answer anonymously to it or not.
+For each question, he can choose if it is possible to answer anonymously to it or not.

 ----------------------------------------
 3) Open Poll
 ----------------------------------------
 When the Poll is ready to be used by others users, the creator can open it.
-He receive a number which will allow the authorized users to find and complete the Poll.
-The Poll's creator, can now launch the first question, which will be displayed on every logged users devices.
+The Poll's creator can now start the poll by displaying the first question, which will be displayed on every logged users devices.
-A question can have a timer that allows the user to answer only during the allotted time.
+A question has a timer which allows the user to answer only during the allotted time.
-The results are live updated while the users validate their answers.
+The results are live updated - immediately when the users validate their answers.
-After each questions, the creator can view the results and switch to the next question, or directly switch to the next one.
+After each question, the creator can go on to the next question.

 ----------------------------------------
 4) Close Poll
 ----------------------------------------
-When all questions have been answered by the users, the creator can close the poll.
+When all questions have been answered by the users, the poll is deemed completed.
-The users can't access the questions anymore.
+The users can't access the questions anymore and no one can vote on that poll.
 The creator can view the results of every questions of the Poll.

 ----------------------------------------
 5) Participate
 ----------------------------------------
-The logged user can enter the identification number of the Poll he wants to participate to.
+The logged user can enter the email address of any user and see his/her opened Poll.
-He then waits the first questions to be activated.
+After selecting one poll using this technique, he then waits for the first questions to be activated.
-If a user log-in in a Poll after it began, he has to wait for the creator to switch to the next question to be able to answer to it.
+If a user logs in in a Poll after it began, he can partitipate to it if the timer has not yet reached zero (otherwise he has to wait, as everyone else, for the next question to be displayed)
-On the teacher's screen the graphs (vote results) automatically refresh themselves when a student vote.
+On the teacher's screen the graphs (vote results) automatically refresh themselves when a student cast a vote.

 Mockup
 =========================================